Parabolic Hitchin Maps and Their Generic Fibers: Global Nilpotent Cone of Strongly/Weakly Parabolic Hitchin Maps

-There is also a natural $\mathbb{G}_m$-action on $\sH$ and $\sH_{P}$: and $h_{P}$, $h^{W}_{P}$ are equivariant under this $\mathbb{G}_m$-action.
-This can be used to show the flatness of Hitchin map \cite{Gin01} if one has the dimension estimate of the global nilpotent cones.
-We will use deformation theory to estimate the dimension of the global nilpotent cones in the next sub-section.
+There is also a natural $\mathbb{G}_m$-action on $\sH$ and $\sH_{P}$: and $h_{P}$, $h^{W}_{P}$ are equivariant under the $\mathbb{G}_m$-action.
+This can be used to show the flatness of Hitchin maps as in \cite{Gin01} if one has the dimension estimate of the global nilpotent cones.
+Over complex numbers, one can use the symplectic geometry as in \cite{Gin01} to show that the nilpotent cone is a Lagrangian substack of $T^\vee_{\text{Bun}_G}$ and then get the dimension estimate of the global nilpotent cone.
+But over a general algebraically closed field, especially in the positive characteristic case, one does not have the symplectic geometry.
+Instead we will use deformation theory in the next subsection to estimate the dimension of the strongly/weakly parabolic global nilpotent cones, which will imply the flatness of the strongly/weakly parabolic Hitchin maps.